bahasa-kita/api-version2-docs/docs/STT-API-Upload-Diarization.md

 ### **"How to Use" Flow**
   1. Get your token with [Our API](./Auth-API.md)
-  2. Upload the audio you want to diarization process and send priority information to `endpoint-post`.
+  2. Upload the audio you want to diarization process to `endpoint-post`.
   3. Wait for response, it will give you uuid code and message status of diarization process.
   4. If you want get the result of diarization, you can get it from `endpoint-get`.